decentralized-identity/keri/docs/Q-and-A.md

 ## *Q: What role does KERI play in the suggested "repair of the internet"?
 Much of the operation of internet infrastructure is inherently decentralized, but control over the value transported across this infrastructure may be much less so.\
 Centralized value capture systems concentrate value and power and thereby provide both strong temptations for malicious administrators to wield that concentrated power to extract value from participants. \
 We believe that _decentralization of value transfer_ is essential to building trust.
-Consequently a key compo- nent for a decentralized foundation of trust is an interoperable decentralized identity system.
+Consequently a key component for a decentralized foundation of trust is an interoperable decentralized identity system.
 [Source: whitepaper page 7](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

 # Q&A section KERI and DIDs

 ## **Q: Is KERI a DID?
 `KERI` is not a `DID` method.
 The proposed related `DID` method is [`did:un`](https://github.com/decentralized-identity/KERI/blob/master/did_methods/un.md).
 A session at the recent **IIW31** presented by Jolocom’s *Charles Chunningham* examines overlap between data models of DID documents and `KERI` identifiers [here](https://jolocom.io/blog/as-seen-at-iiw31-KERI/).\
 However there are also votes for `did:KERI`: _Drummond Reed_ (Dec 2 2020): "at IIW we asked that question and feedback overwhelmingly favored did:KERI.
 Furthermore, I’ve proposed that the KERI namespace be reserved within the method-specific ID spaces of other DID methods as well, The Indy community has agreed to reserve the KERI namespace in the Indy DID method."\
 _(@henkvancann)_

 ## **Q: Some say that with KERI, a DID can be reduced to did:\<identifier>.
 But that’s not a valid DID?!